Fanjie-Li/Curriculum-Vitae/content/project/data-science-education/index.md

 This teaching development project aims to enhance the interdisciplinary and internationalized learning experience in the B.A.Sc.
 Social Data Science program.

-**Duties:**
+**Ongoing research:**
+- A document analysis of the disciplinary breadth and depth of existing SDS curricula using Text Mining and Epistemic Network Analysis.

+**Teaching development:**
 - Developed the curriculum assessment framework and associated instruments;
-- Developed repositories of interdisciplinary cases, topics and datasets in social data science;
+- Developed repositories of interdisciplinary teaching materials (e.g., datasets, cases, [Jupyter notebook](https://github.com/Fanjie-Li/Tutorials-for-the-BASc-SDS-Program/blob/main/Wisconsin%20Breast%20Cancer%20Dataset%20(Sample%20Task).ipynb)) in Social Data Science.
-- Designed protocols for assessing the interdisciplinarity of students’ capstone projects using learning analytics methods (e.g., Epistemic Network Analysis).